Barbara L. McAneny, MD

-In 2012 Dr. McAneny was awarded a $19.8 million grant from the Centers for Medicare & Medicaid Innovation to test how oncology private practices can provide cancer patients better care at a lower cost.
+In 2012 Dr. McAneny received a $19.8 million award from the Centers for Medicare & Medicaid Innovation to test how oncology private practices can provide cancer patients better care at a lower cost.

-She co-founded Oncology Hematology Consultants Ltd. in 1987.
+She co-founded New Mexico Oncology Hematology Consultants Ltd. in 1987.
 A managing partner since 1999, she built New Mexico Cancer Center, which provides comprehensive outpatient medical and radiation oncology care and imaging at multiple sites, including several underserved rural areas.
-She also founded the New Mexico Cancer Center Foundation, which provides grants to patients to help with their nonmedical expenses and to health care professionals and patients for continuing education.
+She also founded the New Mexico Cancer Center Foundation, which provides grants to patients to help with their nonmedical expenses.

 She is married to Steven P. Kanig, MD, a nephrologist who presently focuses on informatics and serves as vice chair of the board of New Mexico's health information exchange.
 Dr. Kanig also serves as a delegate to the AMA for New Mexico.